UN Framework Convention on Climate Change, UNFCCC

 SBSTA and SBI

-Apart from the Kyoto Protocol’s working group, AWG-KP, and the AWG-LCA, the convention has two permanent subsidiary bodies, namely the Subsidiary Body for Scientific and Technological Advice, SBSTA, and the Subsidiary Body for Implementation, SBI.
+Apart from the Ad-Hoc Working Group on the Kyoto Protocol (AWG-KP), and the AWG-LCA, the Convention has two permanent subsidiary bodies, namely the Subsidiary Body for Scientific and Technological Advice (SBSTA), and the Subsidiary Body for Implementation (SBI).

 The Durban Platform for Enhanced Action (ADP)